E

 American Eskimo Dog laying in green grass

-The Eskipoo takes after its parent breed the American Eskimo Dog in its family-friendly temperament.
+The Eskipoo takes after its parent breed, the American Eskimo Dog, in its family-friendly temperament.

 How to Take Care of Eskipoos

 It is natural for new pet Eskipoo owners to be a little nervous that they will meet all their new dog’s needs.
-Thinking about several various factors can help ensure that you meet your Eskipoo puppy or older dog’s needs appropriately.
+Thinking about several factors can help ensure that you meet your Eskipoo puppy or older dog’s needs appropriately.

-The Best Dog Food for Eskipoos
+The Best Dog Food

 Full-grown Eskipoos are prone to obesity, like many other breeds, so ensure that you feed them high-quality food twice a day.
 Additionally, they may suffer from dental issues, so feed them dry kibble whenever possible.

 Eskipoo puppy food: Feed the Eskipoo pup a combination of wet and dry dog food for the first 10 months.
 Then, switch over to totally dry dog food.
-Be sure to choose a high-quality food with a high amount of calcium as it can later help prevent bone and joint problems.
+Be sure to choose a high-quality food with a high amount of calcium, as it can later help prevent bone and joint problems.

 Eskipoo adult food: You should feed adult Eskipoos at least two meals a day.
 This is an active breed, so your dog may eat more than many dogs that are the same size, like the Pug or the Havanese.
 Watch to make sure that your dog does not become obese.